brettimus/nicapp/README.md

 | ImdbID     | (string)      | IMDB Unique ID   |

-Missing data are represented as "N/A", with the exception of ImdbRating, which is 0 if empty.
+Missing data are represented as "N/A", with the exception of ImdbRating, which is 0 if unavailable.

 ### Graph
 #### Graph Relations are as follows: